ngs-docs/angus/meta_GWAS.md

 This will take a minute.

-Now lets view our plot in the Rstudio server tab!
+Now lets view our plot in the RStudio server tab!

 ```
 setwd("/home/tx160085/meta_GWAS")